Maine Center Graduate Internship Program

 Funding support is available in a variety of formats designed to meet the needs of eligible students.
 Support is available for full-time, part-time, and project-based internships offered during the academic calendar year, winter break and/or summer break, up to a maximum of 400 hours.
 Unpaid internships or internships with insufficient stipends will be considered for funding.

-The Maine Center will host two interdisciplinary networking opportunities for the cohort of student interns receiving funding in Summer 2020: a kickoff and a mid-summer event.
-These will be optional but cohort members are strongly encouraged to attend.
-At the end of the summer or early in the fall semester, students will be asked to deliver a brief presentation of their work to fellow students, faculty, and the interested public at an internship showcase event.
-(If necessary, these events will be delivered virtually.)
+Students awarded funding during Summer 2021 will be expected to participate in 2-3 networking events throughout their internship.
+At the end of the summer or early in the fall semester, students will be asked to deliver a brief presentation of their work to fellow students, faculty, and the interested public in an internship showcase event.

 How to apply